ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ```

 Here, too, a sftp program such as FileZilla or WinSCP the backup created on the old system and possibly also Redis backup, zigbee backup etc.
-in the folder / opt / iobroker / backups.
+stored in the folder / opt / iobroker / backups.

 If states and objects were saved in the Redis DB, the saved Redis database should be restored here first.
-If only the states were running under Redis, this does not necessarily have to be in advance.
+If only the states were under Redis, this does not necessarily have to be in advance.

 Once this is done, you stop your ioBroker as follows: